Rosemary Garlic Smashed Potatoes

 These Rosemary Garlic Smashed Potatoes are a best of both worlds potato recipe - mashed and roasted!
 They are soft on the inside, crispy on the outside and bursting with rosemary garlicky flavor.
 It's a creative healthy side-dish the whole family will love!

-Tips to make the recipe well
+Tips to make the best parm smashed potatoes

 1. Don’t over boil the potatoes.
 They should be fork tender, not falling apart.
 Test them by inserting a fork, it should be easy to pierce but have a little resistance.